jwindawi/dao-governance/KIP-22.md

 Within this framework, we think that it is sensible to expand the use of stablecoins within DAO treasuries.
 Stablecoins realize the value accrued within the treasury, secure the protocol OPEX and offer long-run stability against market cycles.
 Beyond that, they give the opportunity to create sources of non-operating income while enabling opportunistic investment behaviours that create value for the DAO (e.g. buying the dip, token buybacks, etc.)

-mStable and battle-tested stablecoin utilization
+## mStable and Battle-Tested Stablecoin Utilization

 Making stablecoins an integral part of a DAO’s diversification strategy will enable a path towards the DAO’s long-run sustainability but it requires adequate tooling.